MarkEdmondson1234/appengine-rstudio/README.md

 ```

 The `Dockerfile` downloads a prepared RStudio instance with tools to persist data, and `rserver.conf` puts RStudio on port `8080` as required by App Engine, which will then route traffic onto normal web ports `80`.
+It then adds any environment arguments saved in `Renviron.site` - minimum it needs `GCS_SESSION_BUCKET` but you can add other stuff such as other API keys, defaults etc. here.

 ## Authentication

-Setup an Identity Aware Proxy https://console.cloud.google.com/iam-admin/iap for the App Engine.
+Identity Aware Proxy https://console.cloud.google.com/iam-admin/iap for the App Engine.
 [How-to guide](https://cloud.google.com/iap/docs/app-engine-quickstart).

 The instance uses this to add a Google OAuth2 proxy login over the top of the normal RStudio login, you can configure access